earlham-sherlock/earlham-sherlock.github.io/loaders/irefindex_db/readme.md

 **Exit codes**

-Exit code 1: The specified input file doesn't exists!
+Exit code 1: The specified input file does not exists!

 **Notes**